jestersimpps/1inch-bot/README.md

       "type": "SELL",
       "price": 750,
       "amount": 14,
-      "status": 0
+      "status": "PENDING"
     }
   ]
 }
 ```

 quote is the symbol you are trading against, in my example i'm swapping from/to amUSDC.

-status should be initially set to 0, when an order is executed, the app will change status to 1.
-if you want to have an order recur, set status to 2.
+if you want to set up a recurring order, add the parameter recurring and set it to `true`.

 ## hook it up to your wallet